What is HTML? | Yext Hitchhikers Platform

 - Add any image you want!

-You’ll become more and more comfortable with HTML as you continue to work with Pages and Answers.
-If you want to learn even more about HTML , there are many resources online that can help supplement your knowledge.
+You’ll get more comfortable with HTML as you continue to work with Pages and Answers.
+If you want to learn even more about HTML, here are some great places to start: